CKunhardt/augenblick/README.md

 - VS2019, if on Windows

 ### Dependencies
-VGG-T and NeuS2 must be configured individually within their subdirectories.
+VGG-T and Neuralangelo must be configured individually within their subdirectories.

-See https://github.com/NVlabs/instant-ngp#building-instant-ngp-windows--linux and https://github.com/19reborn/NeuS2 for NeuS2 setup (PyTorch must be installed with CUDA)
+See https://github.com/NVlabs/instant-ngp#building-instant-ngp-windows--linux and https://github.com/NVlabs/neuralangelo for Neuralangelo setup (PyTorch must be installed with CUDA)

 See https://github.com/facebookresearch/vggt for VGG-T (mostly just installing python depedencies)